Results for ' heart attack'

 After Your Heart Attack Brochure: Our guide to help you recover

 This brochure answers the myriad questions patients have after a heart attack.
 It provides an overview of why heart attacks occur, and the lasting physical effects.
 Also includes sections on returning to work, depression, family members? emotions, and reducing risk factors to prevent recurrent events.

 Your Cardiac Catheterization Brochure

 This brochure describes how this important procedure is used to examine the heart to measure pressure, take pictures of the arteries bringing blood to the heart, and assess heart function.
 It also includes detailed illustrations.

 The American Heart Association offers these lifestyle changes to prevent heart attack including quitting smoking, good nutrition, reducing cholesterol, lowering blood pressure, being physically active, losing weight, managing diabetes, reducing stress and limiting alcohol.

-The American Heart Association explains Electrophysiology Studies (EPS).
+The American Heart Association explains positron emission tomography (PET).